GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/sneddon/Example.rst

 #######################################################
-Tutorial 10: Pressurized fracture in an infinite medium
+Sneddon's Problem
 #######################################################

 **Objectives**

-At the end of this tutorial you will know:
+At the end of this example you will know:

   - how to define embedded fractures in the porous domain,
   - how to use the SolidMechanicsEmbeddedFractures solver to solve mechanics problems with embedded fractures.